Skip to main content

 • autoIncrement, which simply generates an integer value in sequence; by default, the first number generated will be 1

-• sequence, which generates either a UUID or a value in a Genesis format (see below), depending on the database technology you are using
+• sequence, which generates either a value in a Genesis format (see below), depending on the database technology you are using

 info

-For all new development, we recommended that you use autoIncrement fields rather than sequence.
+For all new development, we recommend that you use autoIncrement fields rather than sequence or uuid.

 There is no known efficiency between one keyword and the other.
 But autoIncrementis easier to define and generates a simple integer with no padding or leading zeroes; it keeps things simple.